aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/imagefieldmergingargs/shape/_index.md

 ### Remarks

-When this property is specified, the mail merge engine ignores all other properties like [`ImageFileName`](../imagefilename) or [`ImageStream`](../imagestream) and simply inserts the shape into the document.Use this property to fully control the process of merging an image merge field.
+When this property is specified, the mail merge engine ignores all other properties like [`ImageFileName`](../imagefilename) or [`ImageStream`](../imagestream) and simply inserts the shape into the document.

+Use this property to fully control the process of merging an image merge field.
 For example, you can specify [`WrapType`](../../../aspose.words.drawing/shapebase/wraptype) or any other shape property to fine tune the resulting node.
 However, please note that you are responsible for providing the content of the shape.

 ### See Also